Parc station (Montreal): History

 The Canadian Pacific Railway built the Park Avenue station, which was designed by architect Colin Drewitt and opened in 1931.
 It was inaugurated in the presence of Camillien Houde, the mayor of Montreal at the time.
 Park Avenue station replaced the Mile End railway station, which was located near the corner of Saint Laurent Boulevard and Bernard Street.

-In its time, all trains headed toward Quebec City, Ottawa and the Laurentians, including Le Petit Train du Nord, travelled through Park Avenue Station.
+In its time, all CPR trains headed toward Quebec City, Ottawa and the Laurentians, including Le Petit Train du Nord, travelled through Park Avenue Station.

 The station's role as an important railway stop permitted the station to host many important figures.
 One such event occurred in 1939, when the station was the site of a royal visit by King George VI and his wife Queen Elizabeth, who were accompanied by Prime Minister William Lyon Mackenzie King.

 Park Avenue station was an important stop for railway passengers until the early 1950s.
 Following the closure of Place Viger in 1951, Park Avenue station suffered a swift decline in traffic.
 It was closed itself in 1984 when Via Rail Canada transferred the southern terminal of the Montreal-Quebec City (Sainte-Foy) via Trois-Rivières train service from Windsor Station to Montreal Central Station.
 The same year, the city of Montreal acquired the building and ceded part of the building to the Montreal Urban Community for the construction underground of the Montreal Metro's Parc station, which opened in 1987.
 In 1997, Exo's commuter rail station opened, using the name Jean-Talon; but this was later changed in 2000 to Parc in order to avoid confusion with the Jean-Talon Metro station.

 The central portion of the building became an Indigo Books and Music store, which closed and was replaced by a Société des alcools du Québec store, which itself closed in 2010.
+In 2006, a Loblaws store was added to the north of the building, to form a wing with an underground passage directly from the metro as well as one housing one of the first underground parking to be built underneath a grocery store in Quebec.
+The store was rebranded first as a Provigo in 2014, then as a Maxi & Cie in 2022.